Variational online learning of neural dynamics: Variational Principle for Online Joint Estimation

-On the flip side, intuitively, there are three components in $\mathcal{L}$ that are jointly maximized: (1) reconstruction log-likelihood which is maximized if $q(\vx_t)$ concentrates around the maximum likelihood estimate given only $\vy_t$, (2) the dynamics log-likelihood which is maximized if $q(\vx_t)$ concentrates at around the maximum of $\E_{q(\vx_{t-1})}\left[ \log p(\vx_t\mid\vx_{t-1}) \right]$, and (3) the entropy term that expands the posterior and keeps it from collapsing to a point mass.
+On the flip side, intuitively, there are three components in $\mathcal{L}$ that are jointly optimized: (1) reconstruction log-likelihood which is maximized if $q(\vx_t)$ concentrates around the maximum likelihood estimate given only $\vy_t$, (2) the dynamics log-likelihood which is maximized if $q(\vx_t)$ concentrates at around the maximum of $\E_{q(\vx_{t-1})}\left[ \log p(\vx_t\mid\vx_{t-1}) \right]$, and (3) the entropy that expands $q(\vx_t)$ and prevents it from collapsing to a point mass.

-In order for this recursive estimation to be real-time, we choose the variational posterior over the state $q(\vx_t)$ to be a multivariate normal with diagonal covariance $\mathcal{N}(\bm{\mu}_t, \diag(\vs_{t}))$.
-Moreover, to amortize the computational cost of optimization to obtain the best $q(\vx_t)$ on each time step, we employ the variational autoencoder architecture~\cite{Hinton1995} to parametrize $q(\vx_t)$ with a recognition model.
-Intuitively, the recognition model embodies the optimization process of finding $q(\vx_t)$, that is, it performs an approximate Bayesian filtering computation (in constant time) of \eqref{eq:update:exact} according to the objective function $\mathcal{L}$.
-We use a recursive recognition network model that maps $(q(\vx_{t-1}), \vy_t$ to $q(\vx_{t})$.
-In particular, the recognition model is a deterministic recurrent neural network (RNN; with no extra hidden state):
+In order for this recursive estimation to be real-time, we choose $q(\vx_t)$ to be a multivariate normal with diagonal covariance $\mathcal{N}(\bm{\mu}_t, \vs_{t})$ where $\bm{\mu}_t$ is the mean vector and $\vs_{t}$ is the diagonal of the covariance matrix in this study.
+Moreover, to amortize the computational cost of optimization to obtain the best $q(\vx_t)$ on each time step, we employ the variational autoencoder architecture~\cite{Hinton1995} to parameterize $q(\vx_t)$ with a recognition model.
+Intuitively, the recognition model embodies the optimization process of finding $q(\vx_t)$, that is, it performs an approximate Bayesian filtering computation (in constant time) of Eq.~\eqref{eq:update:exact} according to the objective function $\mathcal{L}$.
+We use a recursive recognition model that maps $q(\vx_{t-1})$ and $\vy_t$ to $q(\vx_{t})$.
+In particular, the recognition model takes a deterministic recursive form:

-We use a simple multi-layer perceptron as $\vh$.
-Note that the Markovian architecture of the recognition model reflects the Markovian structure of filtering computation (c.f., smoothing networks often use bidirectional RNN~\cite{Sussillo2016} or graphical models~\cite{Archer2015a,Johnson2016}).
+Specifically $h$ takes a simple the form of the multi-layer perceptron (MLP)~\cite{Hastie2009} in this study, and we refer to its parameters as the recognition model parameters.
+Note that the recursive architecture of the recognition model reflects the Markovian structure of the assumed dynamics (c.f., smoothing networks often use bidirectional recurrent neural network (RNN)~\cite{Sussillo2016} or graphical models~\cite{Archer2015,Johnson2016}).